nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 The above code also sets a default value of `Hello, World!` to the description, this will allow us to also run the action without throwing an exception on our local machine as well as if the `bio` is not provided to the action

-Furthermore, instead of just throwing errors, we can rather set the error status using the `core.setFailed` function.
+Furthermore, instead of just throwing errors, we can rather set the error-status using the `core.setFailed` function.
 Updating our `main` function to do this we now have:

 `index.js`